SalTor/runescape-hiscores/README.md

 ## Disclaimer
 - I do not claim to own any information related to RuneScape.
-  - That includes any information that is returned from submitting this hiscores form as well as the information that is transformed from said returned info into states that the original payload didn't include.
+  - This includes info. in the hiscores response as well as info. not included in the original hiscores response.
-- At the end of the day, this is just a side project I embarked on for fun and out of curiosity.
+- At the end of the day, this is just a side project I embarked on for fun out of curiosity.